Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 **Second**

-If we keep Minibatch Size = # of records in the dataset, then the weights are updated after all records passed through the forward propagation.
+If the Minibatch Size = # of records in the dataset, then the weight update is done after all the records are passed through the forward propagation.
 It is called Batch gradient descent.

 **Third**

-If we keep Minibatch Size = value between 1 to total no. of records, then the weights are updated after all the set number of records are passed through the forward propagation.
+If the Minibatch Size = value between 1 to total no. of records, then the weight update is done after the set values of records are passed through the forward propagation.
 It is called Mini-batch gradient descent.

 The most commonly used value for **Minibatch sizes is 32, 64, 128, 256.** Values more than 256 require more memory and computational efficiency.

 ### Number of Epochs

-The number of epochs can be decided based on the validation error.
-Now, as long as the validation error keeps decreasing, we can assume that our model is learning and updating the weights positively.
+The number of epochs is decided based on the validation error.
+As the validation error keeps reducing, we can assume that our model is learning and updating the weights positively.

 There is also a technique called early stopping, which helps in determining the no. of iterations.

 <center>
 <img src="{{site.url}}/assets/images/Hyperparameter/iterations.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>